Writing shareable content is damn hard. 😓

 - Use custom images to explain complex concepts and also to stand out (people become blind to overdone stock images)

-- Embed short YouTube videos into your content.
+- Embed short targeted videos into your content.

 - Craft quote cards to draw people’s attention to important points.

-- Spice things up with GIFs and hot emojis. 🔥🔥🔥
+- Spice things up with video presentations, GIFs and hot emojis. 🔥🔥🔥.

 - Turn your best-performing post into an infographic or slides.